 The Dean of the SOM gives $12,000 per year to SOM student organizations.
 This money is held in a University account in the University Finance Office, 440 W. Franklin Street.
 The VPs of Student Affairs are responsible for collecting budget proposals from student organizations each spring, creating a budget from the proposals, and submitting this budget to the Office of Student Affairs.

 What do I need to be thinking about right now?

 Elect Officers!
-Make sure you elect new officers for your organization early in the spring semester so you can be prepared to submit accurate budget information in the spring (i.e. elect new officers in January/February... it sounds crazy, but we're all gone on Community Weeks/Spring Break in March, and we're through the whole process by April).
+Make sure you elect new officers for your organization late in the fall semester so you can be prepared to re-register your organization in January and submit accurate budget information later in the spring.

 Elect a treasurer!
 Be aware of all of the sources of funding and what kinds of projects could be funded by each source.
 Keep a good record of funding applications used year-to-year to save yourself some work.
-Communicate effectively with the VP of Student Development.
+Communicate effectively with the VPs of Student Affairs.

 Other funding sources for SOM organizations

 If your organization needs funds greater than your Office of Student Affairs allocation, consider applying for funding from one of these sources:

 Organizations with undergraduate members can apply for funding from the Undergraduate Student Government.